Can You Buy a Car During Chapter 13 Bankruptcy? Your Guide to Vehicle Purchases

 Key Takeaways

-• Assess your financial situation carefully before considering a car purchase
+• Carefully assess your financial situation before considering a car purchase.

-• Buying a car can improve transportation for work and help rebuild credit
+• Owning a car can improve transportation for work and help rebuild credit.

-• Ensure the car purchase doesn’t negatively impact your existing repayment plan
+• Ensure the car purchase does not negatively impact your existing repayment plan.

 Understanding Chapter 13 Bankruptcy